Calculating a Chapter 13 Plan

 Kansas City Chapter 13 Lawyers Explain How to Calculate a Repayment Plan

 Unless the court grants an extension, the debtor must file a Missouri or Kansas Chapter 13 bankruptcy repayment plan with the petition or within 15 days after filing the petition.
 You must submit a plan for court approval.
 You must also provide for payments of fixed amounts to the trustee on a regular basis.
 This is typically biweekly or monthly.
 The trustee then distributes the funds to creditors according to the terms of the plan.
 The plan may offer creditors less than full payment on their claims.
+A Chapter 13 lawyer can help with all this.

 The court calculates Chapter 13 repayment plans using a number of factors.
 These may include the types of debts and property involved, the location of the filing as well as your income and expenses.